 The Romans were pioneers in the area of pool design.
 Well, their community baths weren’t exactly like the contemporary pools with saltwater chlorination, spas, and springboards.
 But they still should still be commended for the idea of the new pool, together with the majority of its early innovations.
+What is a Roman style pool?

 The impact of the ancient Romans still persists, especially with the popularity of Roman-style pool design.
 Nevertheless, it’s fair to say that most people who opt for this kind of pool aren’t thinking about old history.
 They’re thinking about the magnificent beauty of this high-end pool design.